 This 2019 George Street Festival is on August 1st to 7th, 2019 in St. John’s, Newfoundland.

 16: THE ST. JOHN’S NEWFOUNDLAND BUSKERS FESTIVAL

 The St. John’s Buskers Festival features musicians, acrobats, magicians, contortionists, tricksters, mimes, people riding unicycles while juggling flaming clubs, fire breathers, clowns, comedians, and just about every other street performance act you can imagine.
-Attending the festival is free, and the performers get paid by donation, so be sure to bring handfuls of toonies, loonies, and five dollar bills to honor your favorite performers with.
+Attending the festival is free, and the performers get paid by donation, so be sure to bring handfuls of toonies, loonies, and five-dollar bills to honour your favourite performers with.
 The festival is perfect for families, small children, seniors, and everyone else.
 Spend your time wandering the streets and enjoying the performances that most catch your eye.

 See a little bit of everything during the 2019 St. John’s Newfoundland Buskers Festival from August 9th to 11th, 2019.

 17: THE SHAMROCK FESTIVAL ON THE SOUTHERN AVALON PENINSULA

 It’s no secret the Southern Avalon Peninsula has strong Irish roots.
 Often times when locals from this area travel abroad they’re mistaken for being Irish because their accent and dialect are similar.
 This Newfoundland summer music festival takes place in the town of Ferryland, just 30 minutes south of Mobile Bay and the marine protected zones of the Witless Bay Marine Ecological Reserve.
 Get ready for Celtic and Irish-inspired song, dance, art, and folklore.
 Internationally recognized as one of the top Newfoundland traditional music festivals, if you like Celtic and Irish music this summer music festival needs to be on your shortlist.